gcanti/rts.js/README.md

 # rts.js

-rts.js is a small library (TODO add source size / gzipped size info) that allows you to define complex types in JavaScript, check them during runtime, debug type related issues using Chrome DevTools and serialize/deserialize your domain objects to JSON.
+rts.js is a small library that allows you to define complex types in JavaScript, check them during runtime, debug type related issues using Chrome DevTools and serialize/deserialize your domain objects to JSON.

-## Examples

-TODO

-## Tests

-TODO
+## What kind of types I can check?

+Basic types

+- Nil
+- Bool
+- Num
+- Str
+- Arr
+- Obj
+- Func
+- Err

 ## Copyright & License